Semantical/Dated/README.md

 - **`Day`, `Week`, `Month`, `Year`**: Types for days, weeks, months, and years that conform to the `CalendarSubdivision` protocol, making it easy to perform calculations and iterate over ranges.
 - **`CalendarDateInterval`**: A type for representing the span of time between a specific start date and end date.

 `CalendarDate` and its subdivisions are wall-calendar-based, meaning that they are not affected by time zone changes.
 This makes them ideal for modeling dates and times in a way that aligns with a user's mental model.
 Another benefit is that this family of types can be persisted using a simple, ordered integer representation.
 However, they should only be used in caches.

+> [!important]
-Use `LocalDate` in your source of truth.
-It is essential to invalidate cached `CalendarDate`s or `CalendarSubdivision`s (Day/Week/etc.) if a user changes their preferred calendar.
+> Use `LocalDate` in your source of truth.
+It is essential to invalidate cached `CalendarDate` or `CalendarSubdivision` (Day/Week/etc.) values if a user changes their preferred calendar.

 ## Installation